Feature Overview of Crunchy PostgreSQL for PCF

 Note: Part of maintaining high availability is having room to grow the database.
 Therefore, operators and developers should consider the rate at which they expect to grow and select an appropriate plan.

 The following table provides information about the out-of-the-box cluster configurations:

 The current limitations for these cluster configurations are as follows:

-- The number of replicas and connections are not yet configurable.
+- The number of replicas are only configurable during initial setup.

 - All replicas use